digital-futures-academy/airport-challenge/DaisyREADME.md

 ## How to Install and Run the Project

   - Can view the total number of planes and airports in existent (that have been created)
+  - explain how the stormy weather application works